 Another skill developed during graduate training is professionalism.
 This begins the first day you begin the program and will continue throughout your career.
-View your time in graduate school as the start of your career as an I-O psychologist.
+View your time in graduate school as the start of your career as an I-O Psychologist.
 Graduate school is essentially an apprenticeship where you are a junior person in your profession working alongside experienced professionals who will teach you the craft of your profession.
-Again, you need to approach this training opportunity as you would a full-time job and act accordingly.
-I-O psychology is a very small world, and, as with any field, judgments are made on the basis of not only your work but also your general decorum.
+I-O Psychology is a very small world, and, as with any field, judgments are made on the basis of not only your work but also your general decorum.
 Professionalism includes acting in respectful ways to peers and faculty, dressing appropriately, maintaining scheduled appointments, and arriving on time to lab meetings, classes, and brown bags.